tareqanwar/cv/README.md

 **Technology Used:** HTML5, CSS3, Bootstrap, JavaScript, and AngularJS.

-User can search for wikipedia article here.
-There is link to go to random wikipedia article as well.
+can search for Wikipedia article here.
+There is link to go to random Wikipedia article as well.

 Built it for FCC certifications.